20 Areas of improvement examples and how to identify yours

 • Do you have an established and transparent decision-making process?

-• Do you make a choice in a timely manner, or is it a long and drawn-out ordeal?
+• Do you make a decision in a timely manner, or is it a long and drawn-out ordeal?

 • Do you trust your decision-making, or do you second-guess yourself?

-• Do you make decisions that are aligned with the company’s mission and values?
+• Do you make decisions aligned with the company's mission and values?

 10. Goal setting and achievement